 Setting expectations for the project team and the business at large can be achieved by publishing a comprehensive Windows 10 migration project plan.
 Effective project planning will consider parallel efficiencies where multiple work streams supporting the Windows 10 migration can be done by teams at the same time, allowing for all teams to meet with finished work efforts at the start of the Windows 10 pilot phase.

-The 1E Project Management Office has a number of example and template Windows 10 project plans that can be shared, please get in touch for more information.
+The 1E Project Management Office has a number of examples and templates for Windows 10 project plans that can be shared.
+Please get in touch for more information.